Open Day Videos

 Virtual Book Club

-- Episode 2: French.
-An extract from Suzanne Dracius’s La Virago.
+French.
+An extract from Suzanne Dracius’s La Virago

-We run an annual French masterclass in literary skills for sixth-formers in local state schools.
+We run an annual masterclass in literary skills for sixth-formers who are studying French, German, or Spanish in local state schools.
 However, if you are not based in Oxfordshire and would still be interested in some of the content of this masterclass, you might like to view our recorded introductions to some key literary features.
 These introductions give an overview of the skills covered during the masterclass.

 What’s it like to study Languages at Oxford?